MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 ( In Windows I use Accessories / Communications / HyperTerminal, In hyper terminal I do "Transfer / Capture Text" to a file called Flight15.Txt.
 At the airfield, on my laptop,  I can see the telemetry coming into the terminal and know that it is all being recorded.
+At the moment, your telemetry file must have a name ending in .TXT or .txt

 To convert your telemetry into KML files you will need to Install Python.
 The code is currently tested on Windows using this download:-